Will Carla be in hot water with three one time lovers – their wives – and her grown up baby?

 We learn more about those GIs and their wives… Fritzi and Walter Braddock have a fiery but passionate relationship.
 They are childless, as he apparently can’t have children as Fritzi regularly reminds him (but he thinks he knows differently).

 Lauren and the terribly English Justin Young, have a more frosty relationship.
 This due to his constant fooling around which she knows about.
 This annoys her and she constantly makes digs at her husband.

 The neurotic and overprotective mother Shirley and her long suffering husband, Phil Newman have three young precocious young boys.
 Phil never gets a moment to himself, with a child always by his side, as Shirley demands.

-All three men phone Carla surreptitiously without their wives present, and make plans to see her and her daughter.
+All three men phone Carla surreptitiously without their wives present and make plans to see her and her daughter.
 Carla then makes her plans.
-These are to visit “an unwell aunt” out of town, and leave town with Gia before the men visit.
-The only people wgo aware of her full story, are her housekeeper Rosa (Naomi Stevens) and the very patient, on-off boyfriend, Vittorio.
+These are to visit “an unwell aunt” out of town and leave town with Gia before the men visit.
+The only people who are aware of her full story, are her housekeeper Rosa (Naomi Stevens) and the very patient, on-off boyfriend, Vittorio.

 While carrying out some money transactions, Shirley learns her husband has sent monthly cheques to Carla.
 She however sees this as a noble gesture to this widow.
 After spotting the other two men’s names in Carla’s bank deposit book, she tells their wives of their inspirational husbands… and praises her husband.

 Gia who visited the bank at the same time has also seen the book, but realising the truth confronts her mother.
 Phil meets with the other two men and the three discuss Carla’s apparent deception believing she has lied to the three of them.. and all revealed in the usual ways as to how things progress… so no spoilers please as there are more twists to this tale.